JManuelin/JManuelin.github.io/README.txt

    +++ License +++

-  Real Estate website template is 100% FREE!
+   Airlines website template is 100% FREE!
 We kindly ask you to leave the footer links intact.
 Thank you so much! :)